mcverhulst/SI670_final/README.md

 By: Eric Andrews, Swathi Komarivelli, & Mike VerHulst

 ### The goal:
-* Use machine learning models to predict cotinine levels (an indicator of second hand smoke exposure)
+* Use machine learning models to predict cotinine levels (an indicator of secondhand smoke exposure)

 ### The tools:
 * scikit-learn